Recipe Contributed by Field Staff Writer C. Jodlowski.

 - When the pan is full, dump the remaining cheese sauce over the entire lot of them, being sure to cover the whole pan.
 Give it a couple gentle shakes to settle the sauce in then sprinkle the remaining half of the cheese over the entire pan.

-- Now into the oven for 30 minutes.
+- Now into the oven for 30 minutes at 350 degrees.

 - When they come out, let them cool for 10 minutes before serving.
 Find the edge of a roll and work in toward the edge of the pan.